This impressive meal is the way to any fish lover’s heart. Salmon braised in a creamy coconut mushroom and spinach sauce.

 Start by heating 2 tablespoons of ghee in a large castiron pan over medium-high heat.
 Season each salmon fillet with salt, pepper, and paprika.
 Then, sear salmon for approximately 3 minutes on each side.
 Remove salmon from pan and set aside.

 Add another 2 tablespoons of ghee to the pan and sauté onions, garlic, and jalapeno peppers.
 Season with a pinch of salt and pepper and sauté until onions are tender.
 Then, add mushrooms and coconut aminos.
 Stir in the extra teaspoon of ghee and continue to cook (stirring frequently) until mushrooms are tender.
 Now stir in seafood/bone broth, coconut milk, spinach and cayenne pepper.
-Simmer for 5-7 minutes until sauce thickens a bit.
-Nestle salmon into the sauce and continue to simmer for a few minutes.
-Now, turn the oven to broil and transfer skillet to the oven.
+Nestle salmon into the sauce ans simmer for 5-7 minutes until sauce thickens a bit.
+Turn the oven to broil and transfer skillet to the oven.
 Broil for 5 minutes to add some color to the fish.

 Serve with roasted veggies, potatoes, noodles or a salad.